zcattacz/alasql_wiki/Data-import-and-export.md

 # Data Import and Export

-Here you can find Alasql examples on import and export functions.
+Here you can find AlaSQL examples on import and export functions.

 ### CSV and Tab
 * [How to attach the database from another folder locally in the computer or from an URL](How to attach the database from another folder locally in the computer or from an URL)